Otto Warmbier Dies

 “When Otto returned to Cincinnati late on June 13th he was unable to speak, unable to see, and unable to react to verbal commands,” his family’s statement continued.
 “He looked very uncomfortable—almost anguished.
 Although we would never hear his voice again, within a day the countenance of his face changed—he was at peace.
 He was home and we believe he could sense that.”

+President Trump, whom Warmbier’s father credited for freeing his son, condemned “the brutality of the North Korean regime” in a statement, adding that: “Otto’s fate deepens my Administration’s determination to prevent such tragedies from befalling innocent people at the hands of regimes that do not respect the rule of law or basic human decency.”

-Senator Rob Portman, who advocated for Warmbier’s release, called Warmbier’s death a “tragic loss.”
+Senator Rob Portman, Republican of Ohio, who advocated for Warmbier’s release, called Warmbier’s death a “tragic loss.”

 “Otto Warmbier was such a promising young man.
 He was kind, generous and accomplished.
 He had all the talent you could ever ask for and a bright future ahead of him,” Portman said in a statement.
 “His passing today is a loss for Ohio and for all of us.”